 However, I think it will sell quickly as the design is appealing and reminds people of the more famous Royal Oak.

 In today’s online world, many brands continuously advertise luxury watches at a fraction of the price.
 This is of course not true luxury, and the irony is that they are often not bad watches.
 But Maurice Lacroix has undoubtedly managed to create a watch that truly feels luxurious, at a price that is very competitive.

 I can only say this because I have held many watches at this price range and above, but if you are used very expensive watches, you will notice some very small flaws that is justified by the price tag.

 The design is another story, as we all know that beauty lies in the eyes of the beholder.
 Maurice Lacroix has revived an old design of theirs and taken obvious elements of very popular watches and twisted them to make them unique.
 You can’t blame them for not taking huge risks with a completely uninspired design, and with the sheer amount of watches that has ever been made, it is hard to not “copy” anyone.

 The 2020 Maurice Lacroix Aikon Automatic Chronograph is truly an elegant, luxurious, sporty and slightly dressy watch that has a huge wrist presence, without being obscene.
 It compliments the finest suit and the coolest hoodie without pretending to be more than it is.

 Simply put, this is a perfect watch for someone who wishes to buy their first luxury watch without breaking the bank.
 It’s an attainable goal, but probably also a gateway watch to becoming a luxury watch addict 🙂 But if you are rich, don’t hold back!
-This is a fun watch, not matter the amount of digits on your banc account.
+This is a fun watch, no matter the number of digits on your bank account.

 Frequently Asked Question